Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 Even if you're not writing automated tests, AI can help you plan your manual testing.
 Try prompts like:

 *"I have a form with an email input field and a submit button.
 I want to test that an error message appears if the email is invalid when I click submit.
-Describe the steps to manually test this."*
+Describe the steps to manually test this.
+Include different flows and consider edge cases."*

-*"Based on the requirements for this product card component, what are some key things I should test to ensure it's working correctly?"*
+*"Based on the requirements for this product card component [mention the requirements file], what are some key things I should test to ensure it's working correctly?"*

 This helps you think through edge cases and scenarios you might not have considered.